Napsty/check_pdns_stale/README.md

 # check_pdns_stale
 Monitoring Plugin to check for stale domains on PowerDNS secondary servers.
+The plugin should be run on the PowerDNS secondary server or at least connect to the MySQL database of the secondary.

 ## Purpose
 When running PowerDNS in a Primary-Secondary (old names: Master-Slave) setup, the DNS replication happens over the DNS protocol.